1C8Flyers/chapterforge-vue/FRONTEND_USER_MANUAL.md

 - Admin-only allowlist of users who can access the app.
 - Click **Add User** to add an email, role, and optional member link.
 - Non-allowlisted users are signed out with a “not authorized” message.

+### Scheduled Reports
+- Select reports to email, recipients, and schedule.
+- Choose date range and status filter.
+- Use **Send Report Now** for immediate delivery.

 ---